 Sarah McQuaid on tour

-SINGER-songwriter Sarah McQuaid is back in Dorset, performing at Bridport Town Hall on Friday 10th April, as part of a lengthy tour, which features songs from the new album which she will be recording at the studio at her home in the far west of Cornwall.
+SINGER-songwriter Sarah McQuaid is touring again, featuring songs from the new album which she will be recording at the studio at her home in the far west of Cornwall.

 “Settle down, and I’ll try to make a soothing sound,” Sarah McQuaid sings on the opening number of her current concert set.
 And so she does, starting off a cappella, then layering acoustic and electric guitars, floor tom drum, keyboards and lush vocal harmonies, using looping technology to create a gentle, organic progression.